GuillaumeDIDIER/Ars-Magica-Characters/Non-Hermetic Grimoire.md

 roll against an Ease Factor of 9.
 The effect of this potion last until the next day.
 *(Base 5, +0 Weak)*

+**Witch's Ointment**
+Theriac Level 5
+Potency: Mild
+This potion wounds an unborn child, causing the fetus to abort.
+A Stamina stress roll against an Ease Factor of 9 must be made for the mother; if it fails she suffers a Medium Wound.
+*(Base 4, +1 Mild)*

+**The Mother's Kiss**
+Theriac Level 5
+Potency: Weak
+This tonic helps the muscles of the woman to relax while also relieving the pain associated with childbirth, granting a +3 bonus to childbirth rolls.

+The guideline for childbirth tries to follow the guidelines for childbirth for Hermetic Magic in relation to the Recovery guidelines of theriacs and Hermetic Magic.
+*(Base 5, +0 Weak)*

 **Mixture of Herbs and Incense**
 Theriac Level 10
 Potency: Weak